lacostej/android-providerhelper/README.txt

 Note this is a fork of  http://code.google.com/p/providerhelper/

+Changes:
+* experiment #1
+** make row class and Builder more independent.
+The Builder becomes a Loader ** add a way to reuse and reset row instances to avoid memory allocations
+* experiment #2
+** move Loader into GenericLoader, allow Reader to use a different kind of Loader (e.g. hardcoded)

-Here are some performance results given the following test code:
+Here are some performance results given the following test code.

+Experiment #1

 // had to make the class static otherwise inner class couldn't get instanciated properly